11 Easy Ways Faculty Can Make Textbooks More Affordable

 2. Limit checkout times on our high-demand books.

-Use this form to lower checkout times to 4 hours or 4 days through Course Reserves.
-This allows more students to use the same library book.
+Use this form to shorten checkout times to 4 hours or 4 days through Course Reserves.
+This makes it easier for your students to take turns using the same library book.

 Upon request, we can digitize some items for students to use through Digital Course Reserves.

-4. Place personal books or items on Course Reserve.
+4. Place personal copies of items on Course Reserve.

-Bring or mail them to the library where you want them to be on reserve, and you’ll get them back when the semester is over.
+Bring or mail the items to the JMU Libraries location where you want them to be on reserve.
+You’ll get the items back when the semester is over.

 5. Ask us to purchase a book to put on Course Reserve.